-The GS-4210 PoE series can be configured to monitor connected PD (Powered Device) status in real time via ping action.
-Once the PD stops working and responding, the GS-4210 PoE series will resume the PoE port power and bring the PD back to work.
-It will greatly enhance the network reliability through the PoE port resetting the PD's power source and reducing administrator management burden.
+The GS-4210-16UP4C and GS-4210-24UP4C can be configured to monitor connected PD status in real time via ping action.
+Once the PD stops working and responding, the GS-4210-16UP4C and GS-4210-24UP4C will resume the PoE port power and bring the PD back to work.
+They will greatly enhance the network reliability through the PoE port resetting the PD's power source and reducing administrator management burden.